alexkuhn/reconcile-cop-and-fm/short_doc.md

 # Footnote

-Please look into the folder ‘application’ to see exactly how to use the framework for your applications:
+Please look into the folder ```application``` to see exactly how to use the framework for your applications:
 * ```application/contexts/InitContexts.rb``` to define contexts;
 * ```application/features/InitFeatures.rb``` to define features (and alterations);
 * ```application/mapping/InitMapping.rb``` to define mapping between contexts and features;